 “Think about it in terms of density of the product from lightest to heaviest which allows the penetration of each ingredient to reach the deepest layer and then using the moisturizing cream at the very end to ‘lock in’ the moisture and seal the deal in a way — this last step protects the skin from environmental pollution and temperature changes,” says Shamban.
 It makes sense to want to make your products work more efficiently, right?
 Here’s how it’s done:

-- Start by cleansing the skin with Ceramic Slip Cleanser to not only sweep away impurities but to balance out skin.
+- Start by cleansing the skin with gentle clay-based Ceramic Slip Cleanser to not only sweep away impurities but to balance out skin.
 Make sure to leave your skin slightly damp for the next step.

 - Spritz on Pink Drink with firming peptides to refresh your skin and keep it moist before your next layer.

-Talib does caution that “there’s no one-size-fits-all skincare routine,” she says, adding that you always have to take a 360-degree approach to achieving healthy skin.
+- “Therefore while it makes sense that drier skin types should benefit more from skin flooding, equally oily and combination skin types could also benefit by various ingredients helping to keep skin hydrated without increasing the sebaceous glands to overproduce oil,” says Riley.
 “Glowing skin is also an inside job, so making sure you eat a healthy and balanced diet, that you are hydrated and ensure nutritional supplementation based on your needs is always the first step and then your skincare can not only work better but you will need less of it.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.